 1. What doctor or clinic is closest to me?

-You can search for this information by visiting the Find A Doctor page or by searching the Provider/Pharmacy Directory for a provider or clinic near your zip code.
+You can search for this information by visiting the Find A Provider page or by searching the Provider/Pharmacy Directory for a provider or clinic near your zip code.

 2. How do I find a network doctor?

 You should have received a copy of the Provider/Pharmacy Directory in the mail.
 It lists pharmacies in our network.
-If you have not received the directory or cannot find it, you can see a copy by clicking Provider/Pharmacy Directory.
-You can also click A Doctor to search for doctors by name or by location.
+If you have not received the directory or cannot find it, you can see a copy visiting the Find a Provider page.

 3. How do I find a network pharmacy?